 School designated teacher's role

-The Designated Teacher has a leadership role in promoting the educational achievement of every Child in Care on the school's roll.
+The Designated Teacher has a leadership role in promoting the educational achievement of every Looked After Child on the school's roll.
 Do you know who the Designated Teacher is at the school your foster child attends?

-The Designated Teacher should make a positive difference by promoting the needs of every Child in Care matters and ensuring their personal, emotional and academic needs are prioritised.
+The Designated Teacher should make a positive difference by promoting the needs of every Looked After Child, ensuring their personal, emotional and academic needs are prioritised.
 The role of the Designated Teacher includes:

-Taking the lead responsibility for helping school staff understand the difficulties affecting Children in Care and how positive systems of support can help to overcome them.
+Taking the lead responsibility for helping school staff understand the difficulties affecting Looked After Children and how positive systems of support can help to overcome them.

-Acting as an advocate for Children in Care
+Acting as an advocate for Looked After Children

 Developing and monitoring systems for liaising with carers, social workers, health professionals and the Virtual School

-Monitoring the educational progress, attainment and attendance of all Children in Care
+Monitoring the educational progress, attainment and attendance of all Looked After Children

 Intervening if there is evidence of individual under-achievement or absence from school